jonstuebe/git-fit/README.md

 push to S3.
 The assets themselves are automatically added to `.gitignore` by `git-fit`, so they're not at all stored on git.

-`git-fit` maintains a cache of assets at `.git/fit`.
+`git-fit` maintains a cache of assets in `.git/fit`.
 Files are stored here and in S3 by the SHA1 hash of their contents.
-This makes everything straight- forward, and allows you to efficiently store multiple copes of the same asset in different paths.
+This makes everything straight- forward, and allows you to efficiently store multiple copies of the same asset in different paths.

 #### Why Not Use Smudge/Clean Filters? ####